 (2) Prior to commissioning, Resources Entities will regularly update the data necessary for modeling.
 These updates will reflect the best available information at the time submitted.

-(3) Following ERCOT’s receipt of a new or amended Standard Generation Interconnection Agreement (SGIA) or a letter from a duly authorized official from the Municipally Owned Utility (MOU) or Electric Cooperative (EC), ERCOT shall review the description of the proposed All-Inclusive Generation Resource in Exhibit “C” (or similar exhibit) to the SGIA and the data submitted pursuant to Planning Guide Section 6.8.2, to assess whether the Resource, as proposed, would violate any operational standards established in the Protocols, Planning Guide, Nodal Operating Guides, and Other Binding Documents.
-ERCOT must provide its determination to the Transmission Service Provider (TSP) and the owner of the proposed Resource within 60 days of the date ERCOT receives the new or amended SGIA or letter from a duly authorized official from the MOU or EC.
-Notwithstanding the foregoing, this determination shall not preclude ERCOT from subsequently determining that the Resource violates any operational standards established in the Protocols, Planning Guide, Nodal Operating Guides, and Other Binding Documents or from taking any appropriate action based on that determination.
+(3) Once ERCOT has received a new or amended Standard Generation Interconnection Agreement (SGIA) or a letter from a duly authorized official from the Municipally Owned Utility (MOU) or Electric Cooperative (EC) and has determined that the proposed All-Inclusive Generation Resource meets the requirements of Planning Guide Section 6.9, Addition of Proposed All-Inclusive Generation Resources to the Planning Models, ERCOT shall review the description of the proposed All-Inclusive Generation Resource in Exhibit “C” (or similar exhibit) to the SGIA and the data submitted pursuant to Planning Guide Section 6.8.2, Resource Registration Process, to assess whether the All-Inclusive Generation Resource, as proposed, would violate any operational standards established in the Protocols, Planning Guide, Nodal Operating Guides, and Other Binding Documents.
+ERCOT must provide its determination to the Transmission Service Provider (TSP) and the owner of the proposed All-Inclusive Generation Resource within 90 days of the date the All-Inclusive Generation Resource meets the conditions for review.
+Notwithstanding the foregoing, this determination shall not preclude ERCOT from subsequently determining that the All-Inclusive Generation Resource violates any operational standards established in the Protocols, Planning Guide, Nodal Operating Guides, and Other Binding Documents or from taking any appropriate action based on that determination.

-(4) If, at any time before allowing initial synchronization of an All-Inclusive Generation Resource with the ERCOT System following the execution of a new or amended SGIA or ERCOT’s receipt of a letter from a duly authorized official from the MOU or EC, ERCOT reasonably determines that the Resource may violate operational standards established in the Protocols, Planning Guide, Nodal Operating Guides, and Other Binding Documents, ERCOT may require the affected Resource Entity to demonstrate to ERCOT’s reasonable satisfaction that the Resource can comply with these standards before the Resource will be permitted to synchronize.
-ERCOT must promptly identify the particular provision that it determines may be violated and the factual basis for this determination.
-ERCOT may refuse to allow initial synchronization if the Resource Entity cannot demonstrate that the Resource can comply with these standards.
-Upon review of the Resource Entity’s response to that determination, ERCOT must promptly notify the Resource Entity whether the possible violation of operational standards established in the Protocols, Planning Guide, Nodal Operating Guides, and Other Binding Documents has been remedied.
+(4) An IE shall not proceed to Initial Synchronization of an All-Inclusive Generation Resource in the event of any of the following conditions:

+(a) Pursuant to paragraph (3) above, ERCOT has reasonably determined that the All-Inclusive Generation Resource may violate operational standards established in the Protocols, Planning Guide, Nodal Operating Guides, and Other Binding Documents, and the Resource Entity has not yet demonstrated to ERCOT’s satisfaction that the All-Inclusive Generation Resource can comply with these standards;

+(b) The requirements of Planning Guide Sections 5.4, Study Processes and Procedures, and 5.9, Quarterly Stability Assessment, have not been completed for the All-Inclusive Generation Resource; or

+(c) Any required sub-synchronous resonance studies have not been complete and approved by ERCOT for at least 90 days.

 (5) DG with an installed capacity greater than one MW, the DG registration threshold, which exports energy into a Distribution System, must register with ERCOT.
 ERCOT shall produce quarterly reports on the total unregistered installed capacity of DG as specified in Commercial Operations Market Guide Section 10.3, Unregistered Distributed Generation Reports.